 - Prompt attendance within the host classroom. - Attendance and participation in the district's Intern Seminar and the program seminar course (i.e., EDE 4936 Senior Seminar in Elementary Education or EEC 4936) Senior Seminar in Early Childhood Education. - Four observations are conducted during the semester by the intern supervisor.
 Observations include a pre-observation conference and post-observation conference.
-The Actionable Feedback Form provides a tool for candidate reflection and supervisor feedback. - Two formal observations are conducted by the Cooperating Teacher and one observation is conducted by the school administrator.
-These include postobservation actionable feedback using the Actionable Feedback Form or the district's formal evaluation tool. - Professional Educator Dispositions are evaluated twice during internship by the Internship Supervisor and Cooperating Teacher. - Teacher candidate assignments consist of reflection essays requiring research, as well as other assignments that address specific topics. - As intern assignments are evaluated and actionable feedback is provided, the Intern is encouraged to use the feedback to make corrections and resubmit work. - Final products from all intern assignments are submitted to the Portfolium platform for future state-related audits.
+The Actionable Feedback Form provides a tool for candidate reflection and supervisor feedback. - Two formal observations are conducted by the cooperating teacher and one observation is conducted by the school administrator.
+These include postobservation actionable feedback using the Actionable Feedback Form or the district's formal evaluation tool. - Professional Educator Dispositions are evaluated twice during internship by the Intern Facilitator/supervisor and cooperating teacher. - Teacher candidate assignments consist of reflection essays requiring research, as well as other assignments that address specific topics. - As intern assignments are evaluated and actionable feedback is provided, the Intern is encouraged to apply the feedback to make corrections and resubmit work. - Final intern assignments, for possible state review, will be housed in your Canvas course shell.